rustacean-station/rustacean-station.org/_transcripts/030-krustlet.md

 and correctness features inside of Rust, and it really helps us out.

-So we wrote several blog posts about that, that I can probably send around or link around if you send out show notes.
+So we wrote several blog posts about that, that I can probably send around or link around if you send out [show notes][episode].
 But the main idea is that— it has prevented us from shooting ourselves in the foot.
 Go has really easy concurrency things.
 Sometimes that's one of the things that I most miss about using Go for some of this, is if I want to do concurrency work, it's quite simple to set up.